Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 GPS: 52.360247, 4.885521

-The Rijksmuseum is located on the edge of the old town and is easily accessible.
+The Rijksmuseum is located on the edge of the Old Town and is easily accessible.
 Tram and bus stops are right next to the building.

 By car to the Rijksmuseum

-The underground car park “Q-Park Museumplein” is located directly on Museumsplein and is approx. 300 m from the Rijksmuseum.
+The underground car park “Q-Park Museumplein” is located directly on the Museumplein and is approximately 300 metres from the Rijksmuseum.
+The daily rate is €55 in 2024!
+It is cheaper if you reserve your parking space online in advance.

 Audio Guide and Museums App